 There is an expectation that students will dress in a manner suitable for the workplace.

 Students can dress according to whichever gender they identify with.
-A full breakdown of the dress code can be found on our website.
+A full breakdown of the dress code can be found on our website but is simplified below - https://decschool.co.uk/expectations/.